alecGraves/clojurescreeps/README.md

 ```

 # REPL
-Clojure is designed to take advantage of a Read-Eval-Print-Loop (REPL) environment.
+Clojure is designed to take advantage of a Read-Evaluate-Print-Loop (REPL) environment.
 The REPL environment lets you easily test out code modifications without having to recompile.
 Here we cover how to run the clojurescript REPL 🔥
 ## Windows